open-strategy-partners/osp_marketing_tools/src/osp_marketing_tools/guide-llm.md

      "The function processes the input" instead of "The input is processed"
      ```

-7. Include the full edited text in an artefact or canvas at the end.
+7. Include the full edited text in an artifact or canvas at the end.

 8. Ask user if you should also apply the osp editing codes.